Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 Notice of request for comments regarding an extension to an existing OMB clearance.

 Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat has submitted to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement regarding prohibition on acquisition of products produced by forced or indentured child labor.
-A request for public comments was published in the Federal Register at 72 FR 67920 on December 3, 2007.
+Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement regarding prohibition on acquisition of products produced by forced or indentured child labor.
+A request for public comments was published at 69 FR 54767 on September 10, 2004.
 No comments were received.

 FOR FURTHER INFORMATION CONTACT

 Craig R. Goral, Contract Policy Division, GSA (202) 501-3856.End Further Info End Preamble Start Supplemental Information